swcarpentry/git-novice/04-open.md

 it will be hosted for free,
 but if they want privacy,
 there may be limits on the number of private repositories or collaborators.
-Access to private repositories can be purchased through 'premium plans', although GitHub and Bitbucket offer free private repositories for academic and / or open-source projects.
+GitHub and Bitbucket offer free private repositories to academics, and more capabilities are often available via paid plans.
-Sharing might seem an ideal approach for scientific code, but many institutions place restrictions on sharing, for example to protect potentially patentable intellectual property.
+Sharing is the ideal for science, but many institutions place restrictions on sharing, for example to protect potentially patentable intellectual property.
 If you encounter such restrictions, it can be productive to inquire about the underlying motivations - either to request an exception for a specific project or domain, or to push more broadly for institutional reform to support more open science.